Lithic Breathing

 Sea caves and pipe organs breathe by apertures opening and closing.

-This is a story of the ways they can expand and entangle our thinking about breathing, listening, resonance and time.
+This is a story about sea caves and pipe organs, and the ways that they can expand and entangle our thinking about breathing, listening, resonance and time.

 What does a sea cave’s memory sound like?